 As an Economics student at Illinois State University in the 1980s, Robert Roche learned a concept that would form the foundation of his future business strategy: the marginal cost of business expansion.
 The concept involves growing new businesses from one original investment.
 In 1993, he founded Oak Lawn Marketing, an innovative brand response company, and it was the start of his enormously successful career.
 Over the next 30 years, as President of Roche Enterprises, Roche would help launch nearly 100 businesses across a variety of sectors.
-Currently, Roche Enterprises is comprised of 40 businesses that generate more than $1 billion in enterprise value.

 Oak Lawn Marketing, named after Roche’s hometown of Oak Lawn, Illinois, started as a small import company and grew into a billion dollar business in the Japanese direct marketing industry.
 With his intuitive business sense and entrepreneurial spirit, Roche expanded Oak Lawn Marketing into a huge telemarketing operation and eventually created a number of successful businesses under the Oak Lawn Marketing umbrella.
 He continues to serve as the Executive Chairman and President of Oak Lawn Marketing, and he is also the founder and Executive Chairman of Acorn International, a leading media and branding company in China that he co-founded in 1997.
 The two companies have generated more than $10 billion in sales.